Build a Strong KYC Due Diligence Checklist UK

 Simplified Due Diligence (SDD)

-SDD is meant for low-risk customers or occasional transactions.
+SDD applies to low-risk customers or one-off transactions.
 The diligence check customers experience is far less intensive than others, but it is not optional.
-A well-designed SDD compliance workflow might include light-touch checks for risk management such as multi-bureau verification, sanctions screening, PEP screening, and basic document or biometric checks.
+A well-designed SDD compliance workflow might include light-touch checks for risk management.
+This includes multi-bureau verification, sanctions screening, PEP screening, and basic document or biometric checks.

 Standard Due Diligence (CDD)

 On the other hand, CDD measures apply to potential customers and standard business activities or situations.
 A good majority of transactions fall under this type of risk mitigation.
-Here, a standard workflow would combine full identity verification, address verification, AML screening, and continuous monitoring rules that match the organization’s risk needs and threshold.
+Here, a standard workflow would combine full identity verification, address verification, AML screening, and continuous monitoring rules.
+In essence, they would build workflows that match the organization’s risk needs and threshold.

 Enhanced Due Diligence (SDD)